kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW1.md

 ## Task 2: RNA-seq alignment
 Using the [RNA-seq alignment tutorial](https://github.com/kauralasoo/MTAT.03.239_Bioinformatics/blob/master/RNA-seq_alignment.md), answer the following questions:

- 1. How many reads are there in the
+ 1. How many reads are there in the fikt_A.1.fastq.gz and fikt_A.1.fastq.gz FASTQ files?
+ 2.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTMyMzMzNDA5XX0=
+eyJoaXN0b3J5IjpbLTEyMTMzMjU4MjNdfQ==
 -->